dfrappart/dfrappart.github.io/_posts/2023-09-28-About_resources_moves_in_terraform_state.markdown

 However, that's the only case that I know of, where it's that simple.
 For more complex refactoring, we'll need another way.
 One of which is the moved block.

-## 3. The moved blocked, a declarative approach to move resources
+## 3. The moved block, a declarative approach to move resources

 This time, we will go a little further.
 Let's take a scenario in which we have differents resources groups.
 Those resources groups, for a reason or another, are configured as repeated resources blocks: